maxant/kafka-data-consistency/mf/README.md

 - spans from browser => debug and see what headers are set when calling downstream. or look for jeager web?
 - cron job for jaeger
 - nginx + http2
-- remove old stuff from this git repo so we can link to this repo in presentations
 - grafana parameterisation
 - add kafka metrics from applications (prod/consumers/streams) to grafana
 - billing: send event back to sales UI so that the customer can pay directly for the first billed period